Synthetic Division

 x-(c) implies x-(-c) therefore c=-2

-At this point, I can now set up the synthetic division by extracting the coefficients of the dividend and then lining them up on top.
+Now, we can set up the synthetic division by pulling out the coefficients of the dividend and lining them up across the top.

 Directly to the left side, place the value of [latex]c = – 2[/latex] inside the “box”.